incubyte/incubyte.github.io/content/blog/think-like-architect.md

 To enhance your architect's mindset, keep the following tips in mind:

--   Remember that architecture, like software development, is an iterative process.
+-   Remember that **architecture, like software development, is an iterative process**.
--   Collaborative decision-making and communication are crucial in effective architecture.
+-   **Collaborative decision-making and communication are crucial in effective architecture**.
 Involving developers and business stakeholders provides a broader perspective and considers multiple viewpoints.
--   Be mindful of the context when making decisions.
-Consider the specific project requirements, constraints and objectives to avoid falling into out-of-context traps.
+-   Be mindful of the context when making decisions. **Consider the specific project requirements, constraints and objectives** to avoid falling into out-of-context traps.
--   Avoid over-evangelizing a particular solution or technology.
+-   **Avoid over-evangelizing a particular solution or technology**.
 Architectural decisions should be driven by the project's unique needs rather than personal preferences or biases.

 By embracing the principles of architectural thinking, you can cultivate a mindset that enables you to approach software design and decision-making like an architect.
 This perspective empowers you to create well-balanced, effective, and successful architectures.